JCurrie2014/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-5-1.png)

-- The average (mean) number of steps is <b>10,766.19</b> over 61 days.
-- The median number of steps is <b>10,766.19</b> over 61 days.

 ## Are there differences in activity patterns between weekdays and weekends?
-There were a lot more steps taken during the week than the weekend.
+There were a lot more steps taken during the week than on the weekend.
 The y-axis on the weekend plot uses the max average steps from the weekday data to show true relationship.